kaliscandinavia/airgeddon_norwegian_portals/README.md

 - Asus, Cisco, D-Link,TP-Link, Zyxel, and Google portales in norwegian. git clone and copy folders to airgeddon/plugins/customportals.
-  Cred goto xpz3 & OscarAkaElvis for inspirasjon and code-fix whitch make this possible TODO.
+  Cred goto xpz3 & OscarAkaElvis for inspirasjon and code-fix whitch make it easy TODO.
 Find all other portals at;

    https://github.com/xpz3/airgeddonplugins